 Hotel and restaurant in a vineyard.
 Located on a hill overlooking a winery estate, the Domaine de La Coquillade boasts exceptional views of the Luberon and Mont Ventoux.
 This charming hamlet includes six residences, the oldest dating back to the 11th century.
 Experience a blend of authenticity and ecology in the heart of the vineyards.
 Savour either gourmet modern or traditional cuisine, and delight the palate with vintages from the Aureto vineyard.
 Cycling enthusiasts can discover the countryside at their own pace.
 Lovers of Provence and fans of wine or wide-open spaces will be truly enchanted with the serenity and well-being to be found in this idyllic setting. ...
 Learn moreless

 Restaurant and hotel in a park.
 On the edge of a forest of pine trees overlooking the Mediterranean Sea, the Hôtel du Castellet is one of the region’s most charming properties.
 Guest rooms are painted in hues of honey, lavender and grape and there are plenty of sun-drenched terraces.
-Two-star Chef and MOF (Best Craftsman of France) Christophe Bacquié has stamped his style on the Restaurant Christophe Bacquié, the prestigious gourmet restaurant of the hotel.
+Three-star Chef and MOF (Best Craftsman of France) Christophe Bacquié has stamped his style on the Restaurant Christophe Bacquié, the prestigious gourmet restaurant of the hotel.
 The cuisine is based on seasonal and Mediterranean produce enlivened by a hint of flavours from further afield.
 For absolute relaxation there is the pool, golf course and spa.
 When night falls, the gazebos are illuminated, to highlight the beauty of the grounds. ...
 Learn moreless

 Hotel and restaurant in a village.
 At the foot of the Dentelles de Montmirail and Mont Ventoux is a charming and historic place in a location close to the heart of Paul Cézanne.
 Former meeting places – a presbytery, stables and a school – have been renovated, restored and converted into beautiful lodgings with wonderful views of “the Giant of Provence”, Mont Ventoux.
 This is an ideal Provencal base from which to explore the local markets, medieval villages, antique shops, lavender fields and artists’ studios.
 Other attractions: the abundant and fragrant cuisine of our restaurant Jérôme Blanchet as well as unforgettable Rhône wine tastings, featuring Gigondas, Vacqueyras and Châteauneuf-du-Pape. ...
 Learn moreless